 Side Swipes: If you’re turning across an intersection with a double turn lane, then you might fall victim to the sideswipe scam.
 In this scam, another driver swerves into your lane as you’re turning.
-When police arrive, it’s one driver’s word against the other’s.
+When the police arrive, it’s one driver’s word against the other’s.
 Some scams involve false witnesses.

 False Witness Scams